header nlr why

 Leaders are defined as senior nursing directors, nursing directors, nurse managers (NM), clinical nurse coordinators (CNC), charge nurses (CN), and Unit Nursing Professional Development practitioners (NPDP; nurse educators).

-What will be required?
+What is required?

 As every leadership role is unique, not all leader requirements are the same: